 Washington State has provided an easy-to-read comparison guide that lists some of the most common COVID-19 scenarios that may occur and the benefits that may apply.

 PUA: You must apply for regular unemployment benefits before you can apply for the expanded benefits for people impacted by COVID-19.
+Once you have applied, and been denied, the department will decide whether you qualify for PUA.

 Individuals who are separated from employment, have had their hours of employment reduced, or are prevented from working due to either a documented medical condition caused by COVID-19 or due to communicable disease control measures related to COVID-19 are eligible for these benefits according to an Executive Order .
 Additionally, WorkForce West Virginia and the West Virginia Department of Commerce to provide unemployment benefits to those affected by COVID-19 and administer them to the maximum extent permitted by federal law.